Ampol: Professional tennis

 In the late 1950s, Ampol sponsored professional tennis events.

-The Ampol Tournament of Champions was held at White City Stadium in Sydney in 1957, at Kooyong Stadium in Melbourne in 1958, and at White City Stadium in Sydney in 1959.
+The Ampol Tournament of Champions was held at White City Stadium in Sydney in 1957 (won by Pancho Segura), at Kooyong Stadium in Melbourne in 1958 (won by Lew Hoad), and at White City Stadium in Sydney in 1959 (won by Pancho Gonzales).

 In 1959/1960, the Ampol Open Trophy and bonus prize was presented to the winner of a 15-tournament world series of tennis tournaments which included all 12 of Jack Kramer's professional players.
-The Ampol Open Trophy was presented at Kooyong Stadium on 2 January 1960 to Lew Hoad, acclaimed "the world's top professional tennis player" for accumulating the most points in the 15 tournaments (which included the Forest Hills stadium in New York City, Roland Garros stadium in Paris, Wembley Arena in London, White City stadium in Sydney, and Kooyong Stadium in Melbourne).
+The Ampol Open Trophy was presented at Kooyong Stadium on 2 January 1960 to Hoad, acclaimed "the world's top professional tennis player" for accumulating the most points in the 15 tournaments (which included the Forest Hills stadium in New York City, Roland Garros stadium in Paris, Wembley Arena in London, White City stadium in Sydney, Kooyong Stadium in Melbourne, the Los Angeles Tennis Club, and the Toronto Lawn Tennis Club).